RockLikeAmadeus/swe-toolbox/language-reference/template/README.md

 # I just want to write a quick script with <language>

 Notes on writing and then running a standalone script or small process here.
+Include the simplest way to retrieve command line arguments.

 # I'm starting a new software project with <language>